 Finding a therapist who takes your insurance and/or is within budget is the most constraining factor for many therapy seekers.
-If you’ve decided to invest in your mental health, we couldn’t be happier for you -- your mental health is worth it!
-But know that you don’t have to choose between paying your rent or your therapist to afford therapy.
+If you’ve decided to invest in your mental health, we couldn’t be happier for you -- your wellbeing is worth it!
+But know that you don’t have to choose between paying your rent and your health to afford therapy.

 Whenever possible, finding an in-network therapist can make it more affordable to receive therapy.
 If you see a therapist within your health insurance network, you typically only pay a copay, which ranges from $10-$40 per session.
 Whether this applies before or after your deductible depends on your specific plan.

 Note that certain insurance carriers, such as Kaiser Permanente, only allow you to see one of their Kaiser therapists if you want the session to be covered.
 For some, this “one-stop-shop” type of care where you have to get all of your physical and mental health services through one place makes life easier.
 For others, this can feel limiting if you don’t feel your needs are getting met through the choices available.
 In rare cases, you can get a referral from your Kaiser doctor to see a therapist outside of the Kaiser system.
 Be prepared to be the squeaky wheel though!